 Healthy Graham Cracker Fudge has invaded my cookie jar dorm room!

 They have also invaded my fridge, but I welcome such invasions 😉

 These Graham Cracker Fudge Bites fit the bill.
-I slightly tweaked the crust recipe and pressed the dough into a nonstick mini brownie mold and was awarded with twenty-eight cute baby bites for sweet snacking!
+I pressed the dough into a nonstick mini brownie mold and was awarded with twenty-eight cute baby bites for sweet snacking!
 I crossed my fingers and hoped that they would last for more than two days.

 Which I did, four cubes one cube at a time… yeah, they didn’t last as long as I’d hoped…